johnstonskj/rust-rdftk/rdftk_memgraph/README.md

 ## Changes

+**Version 0.1.11**

+* Update with API changes from rdftk_core.
+* New merged graph and data set traits.
+* New style for reference types and trait references.
+* Moved MemGraph into a new 'simple' module.
+* Implemented new factory types as singleton instances.

 **Version 0.1.10**

 * Using rdftk_core 0.2, this has changes in the signature of both Graph and DataSet traits.